Difference Between Random Error vs Systematic Error

 - Environmental error: Error occurs because of the changes in the surrounding condition like humidity, pressure, temperature, etc.

-- Observational Error: Error in recording data also called as human errors.
+- Observational Error: Error in recording data also called human errors.
 Once a Systematic error caused is identified, it may be reduced to some extent.
 Systematic error can be minimized by routinely calibrating equipment, using controls, and comparing values against standard values.

 Head To Head Comparison Between Random Error vs Systematic Error Value (Infographics)